A Century of Aerospace Innovation

-One day in 1903, near Kitty Hawk, North Carolina, Orville and Wilbur Wright changed forever the way we perceive our earthbound existence.
+One day in 1903, near Kitty Hawk, North Carolina, Orville and Wilbur Wright changed forever how we perceive our earthbound existence.
 Suddenly, ordinary humans could fathom a day when they could fly anywhere they wanted to go in a powered, heavier-than-air flying machine.

 As The Timken Company’s unofficial aerospace historian, Wayne Denny finds great satisfaction in cataloging the many ways that Timken has helped advance the cause of flight and space discovery.